Someshdiwan/JavaEvolution-Learning-Growing-Mastering/site/Explaination.md

 ```

 you can use the [Collections.synchronizedList](https://docs.oracle.com/javase/8/docs/api/java/util/Collections.html#synchronizedList-java.util.List-)
-function to create a synchronized list, thus getting you the equivalent of a `Vector`.
+function to create a synchronized list, thus getting you the equivalent of a Vector.

 ----